How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 How to Match Your Skills to Any Job Description (The 5-Step Method)

-Here’s the method that gets results:
+Here’s the method that actually works:

 - Copy the job description into a document or tool.